hill-a/academic-kickstart/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Researcher Engineer specialized in machine learning applied to robotics
+role: PhD Researcher Engineer specialized in machine learning applied to robotics

 # Organizations/Affiliations to show in About widget
 organizations: